Casanova Brown: Plot

-Cas disguises himself as a doctor and kidnaps the baby in not wanting Isabel to give their baby away.
-He hides out at a local hotel, in the process missing his wedding to Madge, and employs two of the hotel staff, Monica Case, a chambermaid, and Frank, the bell captain, to help him take care of the baby, they collectively who employ extreme care for the baby.
+Cas disguises himself as a doctor and kidnaps the baby as he does not want Isabel to give their baby away.
+He hides out at a local hotel, in the process missing his wedding to Madge, and employs two of the hotel staff, Monica Case, a chambermaid, and Frank, the bell captain, to help him take care of the baby; they collectively employ extreme care for the baby.
 Figuring he can keep the baby if he is married, he proposes to "plain Jane" Monica, who accepts.
 With the baby in tow, Cas and Monica head to City Hall.

 Isabel confesses to Dr. Zernecke that the adoption was just a ploy to bring Cas to the hospital and discover how he really felt about her and the baby in wanting him back in her life.
 With Cas, Monica and Frank using whatever means to learn about proper baby care which included Frank unwittingly contacting the hospital, Dr. Zernecke and Isabel have been aware of Cas' location all along and knew the baby was safe.
 Isabel, Mr. Drury, J.J. and Madge descend upon the hotel concurrently to find Cas.
-Ultimately, Cas, Isabel and the baby are able to be alone with each other, and upon the fact that Cas and Monica are not married coming to light in they having to wait three days as is law in Chicago, Cas and Isabel decide to reconcile now as a family with their baby.
+Ultimately, Cas, Isabel and the baby are able to be alone with each other, and upon the fact that Cas and Monica are not married coming to light as they had to wait three days as per the law in Chicago, Cas and Isabel decide to reconcile now as a family with their baby.